Some posts contain compensated links. Please read this disclaimer for more info.

-The third main wine region in Croatia is continental Croatia (the inland area around Zagreb) and eastern Croatia (the Slavonia region).
+Croatia’s third main wine region is continental Croatia (the inland area around Zagreb) and eastern Croatia (the Slavonia region).

-This large region encompasses the Croatian Highlands, a series of rolling hills and mountain ridges, which have a cool climate.
+This large region encompasses the Croatian Highlands, a series of rolling hills and mountain ridges with a cool climate.
 Continental Croatia is the place to go for sparkling wines in Croatia, while several white wines are also produced here.
 Star varieties found in continental Croatia’s hills include graševina, sauvignon blanc, furmint, riesling, chardonnay, and kraljevina.
 Additionally, you can also find some red varieties here, including pinot noir, cabernet sauvignon, and frankovka.

 On the other hand, the eastern part is mainly flat agricultural land and river valleys, including the Danube River valley.
 While the valleys are used for other agricultural production, the surrounding hills are ideal for growing grapes.
 Varieties in eastern Croatia are pretty similar to those found in the greater Zagreb area.
 The best and most popular wines in this Croatia region include whites like graševina, riesling, chardonnay, pinot grigio, and traminac (better known as gewürztraminer), and reds such as pinot noir, cabernet sauvignon, and merlot.

 As you can see, no matter where on the coast you go, great Croatian wines can easily be found.
 White wines, red wines, rosé wines… an excellent example of each type will always be nearby.
 What is particularly interesting is that Croatia has many grape varieties that appear solely in this part of the Mediterranean, so if you’re going on a wine tasting tour, you can try some truly unique products.